Between Lake and Peaks

 During peak season – July & August and December through February – accommodations fill up quickly, so it’s best to book early.
 Travelers visiting outside these months often enjoy lower prices and a quieter, more relaxed atmosphere.

-Zell am See uniquely combines everything that makes an Alpine town unforgettable: a rich history, a charming old town, a sparkling lake and a majestic mountain backdrop.
+Zell am See uniquely combines everything that makes an Alpine town unforgettable: a rich history, a charming Old Town, a sparkling lake and a majestic mountain backdrop.

-Whether you stroll through the market square in the footsteps of the past, feel the air of times gone by in the Grand Hotel or let yourself be captivated by nature – this place offers experiences that will stay with you for a long time.
+Whether you stroll through the market square in the footsteps of the past, feel the touch of times gone by in the Grand Hotel or let yourself be captivated by nature – this place offers experiences that will stay with you for a long time.

 In summer, the lake attracts visitors with its crystal-clear water, while in winter the region is transformed into a snow paradise.
 There are also cultural events, culinary highlights and a selection of accommodation to suit every taste.